sintri/CK3-Conflict-Helper/README.md

 6. Open up WinMerge (or whatever merge tool you're familar with<br>
     b.
 If this is your first time, configure WinMerge for easier use, see below<br>
 7. <b>For Each Mod Folder, Do the Following:</b><br>
-<i>Tip: Do comp patches last as they typically contain overwrites that should take precedence over other things</i><br>
+<i>Tip: Use a comp patch as base, do other comp patches last as they typically contain overwrites that should take precedence over other things</i><br>
 8. Open up a mod folder<br>
     b.
 Copy contents of the mod folder into your comp patch folder<br>
     c.
 If no overwrites are present skip to step 10<br>